Linaro/lava/doc/writing-tests.rst

 .. note:: Always check your JSON syntax.
 A useful site for this is
           http://jsonlint.com.

+For more on the contents of the JSON file and how to construct JSON for devices known to LAVA or devices new to LAVA, see the :ref:`test_developer`.

+.. _yaml_contents:

 Contents of the YAML file
 *************************